AustinHeinrich/TheElderMod/readme.md

 6) Once loaded into the world, press 'e' to open the creative menu.
-At the top right press the right arrow button to see our custom "The Elder" creative menu tab and two "Hello World"-eqsue blocks.
+At the top right press the right arrow button to see our custom "The Elder" creative menu tab and two "Hello World"-eqsue blocks, which serve as basic initial tests.